L5Modular/L5Modular/README.md

 Since version 1.3.0 you have to follow the `upper camel case` name convention for the module folder.
 If you had a `Modules/foo` folder you have to rename it to `Modules/Foo`.

 Also there are changes in the `app/config/modules.php` file.
-Now you have to return an array with the key `disable` instead of `list`.
+Now you have to return an array with the key `enable` instead of `list`.

 ## License